Anheuser-Busch Academic Center 3219

 Anheuser-Busch Academic Center 3262

 Dustin is an Assistant Professor of Communication at Maryville University.
 His research and teaching interests include pubic relations, nonverbal communication, emerging technologies in mass communication, and social media.
-Dr. York also advises Maryville’s student newspaper, Pawprint.
+Dr. York also advises Maryville’s student media: Pawprint (newspaper), The Bark (video broadcast), SaintsTalk (podcast).

-Dr. York recently began a student organization, Student Professional Strategic Communication (SPSC), which gives students hands on opportunities to strategize and execute a communication plan for one non-for-profit organization each semester.
-After the project’s conclusion, Dustin then takes SPSC on a tour to a local communication agency.
-Each semester’s project is for a different non-for-profit, and each tour is of a different agency.
+Dr. York recently began a student organization, St. Bernard & Associates, which gives students hands on opportunities to strategize and execute a communication plan for one non-for-profit organization each semester.
+After the project’s conclusion, Dustin then takes St. Bernard & Associates on a tour to a local communication agency.

 The Relationship Between Nonverbal Communication and Student Learning.